-Is an Online Doctorate in Psychology Program For You?
+Is an Online Psychology Doctoral Program For You?

 Online degree programs are convenient for distance learners, particularly students saddled with busy work schedules or demanding family obligations.
 Students looking to satisfy degree requirements quickly and save money on campus room and board costs often choose digital programs over on-campus study.
 Online psychology programs also cater to professionals who are interested in accruing practical experience and eventually earning licensure in their specialty.

-What Should I Expect From an Online Doctorate Degree in Psychology?
+What Should I Expect From an Online Program?

-How Long Does It Take to Get a Doctorate Degree in Psychology?
+How Long Does It Take to Earn a Doctoral Degree in Psychology?

 Some classes in an online program allow degree candidates to fully pace themselves with lectures and exams.
 Others follow a set class schedule with designated lectures and exam times.
 The latter style often groups students in a cohort for the duration of their time in school.
 Online programs with stricter deadlines may take longer to finish than schools with self-paced curriculums.

-What Classes will I Take in an Online Doctorate Degree in Psychology?
+What Classes will I Take in an Online Doctoral Degree Program in Psychology?

 The types of classes in an online doctoral degree in psychology vary according to the school.
 While pursuing a psychology doctorate online, learners complete a clinical internship or supervised practicum, apply the scientific method towards research and daily work, and investigate the elements behind mental illness and treatment.
 Students also come to understand research ethics and proper APA citation and learn to apply psychological research to real-world situations.
 They eventually complete a doctoral dissertation to conclude their degree.
-The courses listed below exemplify an online doctorate degree of psychology.
+The courses listed below exemplify an online doctoral curriculum in psychology.

 Skills Gained: MATLAB, sensory perception, and recognition